woodard/libabigail/doc/manuals/abidiff.rst

     library that the tool has to consider.
 The tool will thus filter out ABI changes on types that are not defined in public headers.

+  * ``--dont-drop-private-types``

+    This option is to be used with the ``--headers-dir1`` and ``--headers-dir2`` options.
+Without this option, types that are *NOT* defined in the headers are entirely dropped from the internal representation build by Libabigail to represent the ABI.
+    They thus don't have to be filtered out from the final ABI change report because they are not even present in Libabigail's representation.

+    With this option however, those private types are kept in the internal representation and later filtered out from the report.

+    This options thus potentially makes Libabigail to potentially consume more memory.
+It's meant to be mainly used for debugging purposes.

   * ``--stat``

     Rather than displaying the detailed ABI differences between